Jacobian Scopes: token-level causal attributions in LLMs: Example applications

+The proof follows directly from matching the Gaussian kernel to the Boltzmann form; see \cref{app:beta_variance}.
+Since the predictive distribution over numerical tokens is approximately Gaussian (as seen in \cref{fig:lorenz brownian}), \cref{prop:beta_variance} confirms that attributing $\beta_\mathrm{eff}$ is equivalent to attributing predictive variance.
+This motivates using $\mathcal{L}_\mathrm{temperature} = \beta_\mathrm{eff}$ as the customized loss, whose auto-differentiation yields the influence score:

-Following \citet{liu-etal-2024-llms-learn,gruver2024largelanguagemodelszeroshot}, we tokenize the time-series data as alternating tokens of commas and 2-digit numbers,\footnote{In LLaMA-3.2, there is one token for each 2-digit number from 10 to 99.} yielding purely numerical prompts such as: $29,30,31,33,36,40,45,45,\ldots$ We then use Temperature Scope to visualize the influence of inputs (ignoring comma delimiters) on LLM's predicted next-state distribution.
+To probe how an LLM reasons over its inputs during numerical ICL tasks, we follow \citet{gruver2024largelanguagemodelszeroshot} and tokenize time-series data as alternating commas and 2-digit numbers,\footnote{In LLaMA-3.2, there is one token for each 2-digit number from 10 to 99.} yielding purely numerical prompts such as $29,30,45,\ldots$ Temperature Scope then attributes the confidence of the predicted next-state distribution to the inputs.

-As shown in \cref{fig:lorenz system,fig:Logistic map}, when extrapolating chaotic time-series data with recurring but non-identical motifs, LLaMA exhibits consistent attribution patterns: it attends to segments in history that match the local pattern near the cutoff point.
-This attribution signature is in favor of the conjecture that LLMs might parrot the best-matching pattern in history via nearest-neighbor search in delayed embedding space \cite{zhang2025contextparrotingsimpletoughtobeat}, which is a simple yet effective strategy that yields power-law scaling as observed by \citet{liu-etal-2024-llms-learn}.
+As shown in \cref{fig:lorenz brownian}, when extrapolating chaotic time-series data with recurring but non-identical motifs, LLaMA exhibits consistent attribution patterns: it attends to segments in history that match the local pattern near the cutoff point.
+This attribution signature directly supports the recent conjecture that LLMs might parrot the best-matching pattern in history via nearest-neighbor search in delayed embedding space \cite{zhang2025contextparrotingsimpletoughtobeat}.

-On the other hand, when faced with stochastic systems with no recurring motifs, such as the Brownian motion example shown in \cref{fig:Brownian motion,fig:extra brownian motion}, the LLM employs a different strategy: it preferentially attends to later parts of the context.
-This strategy explains the observation \cite{liu-etal-2024-llms-learn} that the ICL loss curve plateaus early for unbounded stochastic systems such as Brownian motion and Geometric Brownian Motion: as such systems wander out of distribution, the LLM ceases recognizing earlier history as relevant, and gradually forgets earlier statistics.
+On the other hand, when faced with stochastic systems with no recurring motifs, such as Brownian motion, the LLM employs a different strategy: it preferentially attends to later parts of the context.
+This strategy explains the observation \cite{liu-etal-2024-llms-learn} that the ICL loss curve plateaus early for unbounded stochastic systems such as Brownian motion and Geometric Brownian Motion: as such systems wander out of distribution, the LLM ceases to recognize earlier history as relevant, and gradually forgets earlier statistics.
 We investigate this hypothesis further in \cref{Additional experiments on Dynamical Systems}.

+\Cref{app:temperature_optimal_num} further shows that Temperature Scope produces more interpretable attributions of in-context forecasting behaviour than Semantic and Fisher Scopes.